 Some five hundred years ago, ships began transporting millions of enslaved Africans across the Atlantic Ocean to the Americas.
 This massive population movement helped create the African Diaspora in the New World.
 Many did not survive the horrible ocean journey.
 The enslaved Africans represented many different peoples, each with distinct cultures, religions, and languages.
 Most originated from the coast or the interior of West Africa, between present-day Senegal and Angola.
 Other enslaved peoples originally came from Madagascar and Tanzania in East Africa.

 The demands of European consumers for New World crops and goods helped fuel the slave trade.
 Following a triangular route between Africa, the Caribbean and North America, and Europe, slave traders from Holland, Portugal, France, and England delivered Africans in exchange for products such as colonial rum, sugar, and tobacco.
-Eventually the trading route also distributed Virginia tobacco, New England rum, and indigo and rice crops from South Carolina and Georgia.
+Eventually, the trading route also distributed Virginia tobacco, New England rum, and indigo and rice crops from South Carolina and Georgia.

-Even though slavery existed throughout the original thirteen colonies, nearly all the northern states, inspired by American independence, abolished slavery by 1804.
+Even though slavery existed throughout the original 13 colonies, nearly all the northern states, inspired by American independence, abolished slavery by 1804.
 As a matter of conscience, some southern slaveholders also freed their slaves or permitted them to purchase their freedom.
-Until the early 1800’s, many southern states allowed these manumissions to legally take place.
+Until the early 1800s, many southern states allowed these manumissions to legally take place.
 Although the Federal Government outlawed the overseas slave trade in 1808, the southern enslaved African-American population continued to grow.

 A strong family and community life helped sustain African Americans in slavery.
 People often chose their own partners, lived under the same roof, raised children together, and protected each other.
 Brutal treatment at the hands of slaveholders; however, threatened black family life.
 Enslaved women experienced sexual exploitation at the hands of slaveholders and overseers.
-Bondspeople lived with the constant fear of being sold away from their loved ones, with no chance of reunion.
+Bondspeople lived with the constant fear of being sold away from their loved ones, with no chance of a reunion.
 Historians estimate that most slaves were sold at least once in their lives.
 No event was more traumatic in the lives of enslaved individuals than that of forcible separation from their families.
 People sometimes fled when they heard of an impending sale.

 To meet the growing demands of sugar and cotton, slaveholders developed an active domestic slave trade to move surplus workers to the Deep South.
 New Orleans, Louisiana, became the largest slave market, followed by Richmond, Virginia; Natchez, Mississippi; and Charleston, South Carolina.